 While the occasional delay is unavoidable, many late payments happen because the payment process wasn’t clear from the start.

-The good news is that a few simple changes can dramatically reduce the number of customers who pay late.
+The good news is that a few simple changes can dramatically reduce late payments.

 Set Clear Payment Terms From the Start

-One of the biggest reasons customers pay late is because no clear payment terms were agreed beforehand.
+One of the biggest reasons customers pay late is simple:

-If nothing is stated, some customers assume they can pay whenever it suits them.
+If expectations aren’t clear, customers assume they can pay whenever suits them.

-Before starting the job, make sure the customer understands:
+Before starting the job, make sure they understand:

 - When payments are due